Faculty Development Fund Awards and Criteria for Funding

 3. In general, expenses for funds awarded are sent to faculty after they have submitted all receipts for their expenses, through an Expense Report that is submitted to Faculty Development.
 If some funds are expended before the event (e.g., travel arrangements, registration) those funds can be reimbursed before the event, as long as all appropriate receipts and an Expense Report are submitted (Note: a hotel confirmation sheet is not an expense receipt) to Faculty Development.
 In this case, no more than two Expense Reports can be submitted, which means faculty must make sure they are keeping and organizing all appropriate receipts to be submitted after the event.

 5. Faculty may request advance funds with the Application.
 Checks or E-checks will be disbursed to the recipient approximately 30 days before the funded activity.
+Faculty cannot use their P-Cards to pay for expenses.
+For the academic year, all expenses must be turned in by June 30th – we cannot reimburse expenses with next year’s funds.

 - For a cash advance of the awarded amount, the request is to be included within the Application.
 The advance must be reconciled with an Expense Report and receipts (reflecting deduction of the award) and submitted to Faculty Development no later than 30 days after the event.
 This to comply with College policy as it relates to IRS requirements, and to avoid being considered a taxable fringe to the recipient.
 (Should less than the award amount be spent, a check for the difference owed to the College is to be attached to the Expense Report).